wingel/wingel.github.io/_posts/2016-05-27-another-look-at-sds7102-hardware.md

 do with signal processing but it sits next to the FPGA.
 It probably stores the serial number in an encrypted formats which is used for some kind of copy protection.
-I have not figured out how to talk to this chip yet, and even if I do the contents are encrypted which means I probably won't be able to do anything with the information anyway.
+I have not figured out how to talk to this chip yet, and even if I do, the contents are encrypted which means I won't be able to do anything with the information.

 There are a few more resistor packs to the right of the FPGA which are probably used for the bus to the the SoC.